BR19-gh/online-store-billing-system/README.md

 * `spdb.db` is database file for local running
-	* PostgreSQL is the database for production enviromnt, because of that, you have to comment out this line of code in all of `app/main.py`:
+	* PostgreSQL is the database for production environment, because of that, you have to comment out this line of code in all of `app/main.py`:
 		``` python
 		self.conn  =  psycopg2.connect(DATABASE_URL, sslmode='require')
 		```